What you need to know about exporting

 But exporting brings challenges too, such as:

-• Paying new costs, eg for customs, transport and compliance.
+• paying new costs, for example for customs, tax, shipping and compliance

-Getting expert advice and planning well can help manage challenges and risks, eg having good export and risk management plans.
+Getting expert advice and planning well, for example, having good export and risk management plans, can help manage challenges and risks.

 Check if you’re ready to export